-- Of the potential risk for maintaining pregnancy, risk to the fetus, or risk to postnatal development during and following treatment with CYRAMZA and the need to avoid getting pregnant, including use of adequate contraception, for at least 3 months following the last dose of CYRAMZA [see Use in Specific Populations].
+Advise females of reproductive potential of the potential risk for maintaining pregnancy, risk to the fetus, and risk to newborn and infant development and to use effective contraception during CYRAMZA therapy and for at least 3 months following the last dose of CYRAMZA [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

-- To discontinue nursing during CYRAMZA treatment [see Use in Specific Populations].
+Advise patients not to breastfeed during CYRAMZA treatment [see Use In Specific Populations].

 This monograph has been modified to include the generic and brand name in many instances.